jooyounghun/Crawling-by-Spark/README.md

 We use the Spark Processing to Crawling. so Manage Our CPU Core resources.

-there is a growing demand for information to process large amounts of data[text for url maining].
+There is a growing demand for information to process large amounts of data[from url maining].

 ## Getting Started
 Big data processing for large url data.